 An Ulam spiral is a pattern of numbers.
 It was discovered in 1963 by Stanislaw Ulam who, amongst other things, was a mathematician.
-With a flair for finding simplicity in complexity he developed many mathematical tools and was a key contributor to designs that made nuclear fusion bombs possible.
+With a flair for finding simplicity in complexity he developed many mathematical tools.

-Ulam, bored whilst in a scientific meeting, decided to draw the postive integers (whole numbers) in a grid.
+Ulam, bored in a scientific meeting, decided to draw the postive integers in a grid.
 Starting with 1 in the middle and spiraling out from the centre.
 Not the sort of thing most people would do, but it was right up Ulams alley... especially when he was bored.

 A positive integer spiral

 You will find renditions of the spiral drawn in different directions to the above spiral (Figure 1).
 When I say 'direction' I mean the position of the numbers 2 and 3... which then defines the rest of the spiral.
 I headed South and then East because it matches the direction I used in the logo for this website.